Configuring Advanced Features

 The schema on each node in the cluster must match exactly when you enable auto-DDL.
 The best time to enable auto-DDL is after installing pgEdge Platform (with a pgEdge PostgreSQL database), but before you create the tables in a replicated database.

-To implement auto-DDL replication, connect to each node in the cluster with the psql client, and invoke the following commands:
+Then, to implement auto-DDL replication, connect to each node in the cluster with the psql client, and invoke the following commands:

 ALTER SYSTEM SET spock.enable_ddl_replication=on;